-- 5. Holders of F-1 student visas must maintain a full course of study and make normal academic progress, which is defined as follows: - a.
-Undergraduate students: a minimum of three classes per academic term. - b.
-Graduate students: a minimum of two classes per academic term.
+- 5. Holders of F-1 student visas must maintain a full course of study and make normal academic progress, which is defined as follows: - i.
+Undergraduate students: a minimum of 3 classes per quarter term. - ii.
+Graduate students: a minimum of 2 classes per quarter term.